oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Work-in-progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work product repository and creating pull requests (PRs) with contributions.
-When Working Drafts (WDs) are declared, the GitHub Release feature is used to create the WD package for upload to OASIS.
-If a WD is approved as a Committee Specification Draft (CSD) the editors should edit the Release description to (i) record that the WD was approved and the CSD version, and (ii) add a link to the published CDS at OASIS.
+When a new Drafts version is declared, the GitHub Release feature is used to create the a document package for upload to OASIS.
+If the draft is approved as a Committee Specification Draft (CSD) the editors should edit the Release description to (i) record that the draft was approved and the CSD version, and (ii) add a link to the published CSD at OASIS.
 A link to the approval ballot can also be added to the release description.

 ## 4.4 Incremental Development